megavaughn/mkv-draganddrop/README.md

 # mkv-draganddrop
 A Windows batch file that allows video files to be dragged onto it for automatic transcoding (using ffmpeg) to a high quality MKV file.
+This is meant to be simple, easily customizable and quick (drag and drop) for people to use.

 ## Installation
 1. Install the latest version of ffmpeg (https://www.ffmpeg.org/) onto your Windows machine.